AllGray/AllGray.github.io/source/index.html.md

 The breakout header will come in handy if you plan to hack/mod/customize your MAKERbuino.

-## TEST everything
+## TEST Everything

 Now that you have everything soldered, connect the battery again, turn the tiny wheel potentiometers completely to the left (clockwise) and turn the console on.

-* try dimming the backlight with the left (TM2) potentiometer
+* Try dimming the backlight with the left (TM2) potentiometer
-* you should hear the signature MAKERbuino sound when you turn the console on.
+* You should hear the signature MAKERbuino sound when you turn the console on.
 Try muting/unmuting the sound with the left switch (SWITCH2) and dimming it with the right potentiometer (TM1)
 * If you see the low battery error on the screen, press the A button to bypass it
-* go through the checkup wizard and adjust your MAKERbuino’s screen contrast and check if all buttons work properly
+* Go through the checkup wizard and adjust your MAKERbuino’s screen contrast and check if all buttons work properly

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/101.jpg)
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/102.jpg)

-* save the settings and turn the console OFF
+* Save the settings and turn the console OFF
-* insert the SD card
+* Insert the SD card

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/103.jpg)

-* turn the console ON and press button C at the main screen, the device will load the games stored on the SD card.
+* Turn the console ON and press button C at the main screen, the device will load the games stored on the SD card.
 You will get this screen:

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/104.jpg)